『Mindfulness for Busy Minds: Daily Practices for Focus』のカバーアート

 エピソード

 Thank you for practicing with me today.
-If this resonated, please subscribe to Mindfulness for Busy Minds.
-Together, we're learning to navigate our inner landscapes with greater ease and compassion.
+If this resonated, please subscribe and join us again for more Mindfulness for Busy Minds.
+Take care, and be gentle with yourself.

 続きを読む 一部表示